MatiasMinchaca/seo-analizer/README.md

   - **Canonicals:** Missing, multiple, or non-self-referencing canonical tags.
   - **Broken Links:** Identifies 4xx (client error) and 5xx (server error) status codes for internal page links and sitemap URLs.
   - **Sitemap Analysis:** Compares crawled URLs with sitemap URLs to find discrepancies and broken links within the sitemap.
+  - **Hreflang Tags:** Identifies pages missing hreflang tags, which are crucial for international/multilingual sites.
 - **Styled Excel Reports:** Generates a professional `.xlsx` report with issues separated into sheets, including descriptions and recommendations.
 - **Interactive Execution:** Prompts for the target URL and page limit at runtime.
 - **Configurable:** Advanced options can be configured in the `config.py` file.